Ran-Jia/GeoStack/README.md

 GeoStack
 ====

-***
-## Overview
+## Introduction

 We can use models of scikit-learn, XGboost, and Keras for stacking.
-As a feature of this library, **all out-of-fold predictions** can be saved for further analisys after training.
+As a feature of our project, all out-of-fold predictions can be saved for further analisys after training.

-## What is Stacking?

-[Stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) (sometimes called stacked generalization) involves training a learning algorithm to combine the predictions of several other learning algorithms.
-The basic idea is to use a pool of base classifiers, then using another classifier to combine their predictions, with the aim of reducing the generalization error.
+[Stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) (stacked generalization) involves training a learning algorithm to combine the predictions of several other learning algorithms.
+Stacking yields typically better performance than any single trained models.
+It has been used successfully in regression and classification (Breiman, 1996).The basic idea is to use a pool of base classifiers, then using another classifier to combine their predictions, with the aim of reducing the generalization error.